B. A. Baracus: Fictional character biography

-The A-Team is a group of ex-United States Army Special Forces soldiers who were wrongly convicted of a crime during the Vietnam War.
+The A-Team is a group of ex-United States Army Special Forces 5th Special Forces Group soldiers who were wrongly convicted of a crime during the Vietnam War.
 Managing to escape from the Military Police, they fled to Los Angeles where, as fugitives, the A-Team works as soldiers of fortune, using their military training to fight oppression and injustice.
 B. A., along with Hannibal Smith, Templeton "Faceman" Peck, and H. M. Murdock make up the A-Team.

-In the pilot episode, "Mexican Slayride", B. A. is described as follows by a reporter colleague of Amy Allen: "Bosco Baracus.
+In the pilot episode, "Mexican Slayride", a reporter colleague of Amy Allen describes him as "Bosco Baracus.
 Known as B. A. for 'bad attitude.'
 The man is a mechanical genius.
 He also has one of the worst conduct records in the army.
 He likes to slug officers."
 A rough-and-tough fighter, the character of B. A. Baracus is basically that of the public persona of Mr. T himself.
 He is known for his trademark African Mandinka warrior hairstyle (often mistaken for a frohawk hairstyle), and his gold jewelry.

-While the other members of the team regularly resort to disguises, scams and subterfuge to achieve their goals, B. A.'s distinctive appearance and confrontational attitude usually lead to a more direct approach to problems, which often involve either his skills at hand-to-hand combat (Boxing, Wrestling), or his mechanical talents.
+While the other members of the team regularly resort to disguises, scams and subterfuge to achieve their goals, B. A.'s distinctive appearance and confrontational attitude usually lead to a more direct approach to problems, which often involve either his skills at hand-to-hand combat (boxing, wrestling), or his mechanical talents.

 He is a highly skilled mechanic and has an amazing talent for making impressive machinery out of just about any ordinary parts.
 He received his initial training in the Jamaican Defense Force.
 In Season 2, Hannibal once said to B. A., "With a pair of pliers and a little time, you could fix anything but dinner."
 He is an excellent fighter and is invaluable in hand-to-hand combat.
 Because of his massive size and strength, he has a unique fighting tactic, which may involve grabbing his opponents, lifting them over his head, and hurling them in the air.
 He is easily angered to the point of rage, and often greets people with a growl or a snarl.
 He is most often upset by Murdock and frequently addresses him with the phrase "You crazy fool!", although Murdock is usually unfazed by B. A.'s gruffness.
 In fact, B. A. and Murdock are very close friends, with almost the relationship of frequently quarrelling brothers, as can be seen in "Curtain Call", the Season 2 finale, where Murdock is shot and B. A. is desperate to save him.
 Despite B. A.'s reputed attitude, he is a kind person who has a special fondness for children, occasionally working at a youth center teaching sports to the children.
 It is divulged in a Season 2 episode that he is from Chicago, another parallel with the real life Mr. T.